Impact investing: Industry

 As of 2024, the number of funds engaged in impact investing is estimated at 3,907 organizations managing an estimated $1.571 trillion USD in impact assets under management, much smaller than the global equity market ($78 trillion USD).
 A 2024 report from the Global Impact Investing Network (GIIN) estimated that the impact investing industry grew at a 21% compound annual growth rate since 2019.
 The largest sectors by asset allocation were identified as energy, housing, financial services (including microfinance), and healthcare.

 Impact investing is distinguished from crowdfunding sites, such as Indiegogo or Kickstarter, because impact investments are typically debt or equity investments over US$1,000—with longer-than-traditional venture capital payment times—and an "exit strategy" (traditionally an initial public offering (IPO) or buyout in the for-profit startup sector) may be non-existent.
 Although some social enterprises are nonprofits, impact investing typically involves for-profit, social- or environmental-mission-driven businesses.

 Organizations receiving impact investment capital may be set up legally as a for-profit, not-for profit, benefit corporation, low-profit limited liability company (L3C), community interest company, or other designations that may vary by country.
 In much of Europe, these are known as "social enterprises".

+Impact investing funds seek to generate both a social return and a financial return.
+Research examining existing funds has found that many investors may accept an expected return of 2-4 percentage points lower on their expected return.
+Therefore, some investors may be willing to trade a portion of their financial return to see a measurable social impact.
+The amount investors are willing to sacrifice may be higher in funds that focus on environmental impacts, and lower in other categories.